-1995 Toyota Land Cruiser 80 – The Unique Overlanding Pre-Runner
+1995 Toyota Land Cruiser 80 Overland Build – Triple Locked Adventure Pre-Runner

 There are a few good reasons why Toyota has managed to sell millions of Land Cruisers worldwide over the years since this nameplate has been introduced to the market.
 It is reliable, quality-built, comfortable, and capable of tackling the most challenging terrain even in its factory form.

-The FJ80 series remained in production from 1990 to 1997.
+The FJ80 is significant, because it’s the last triple locked Land Cruiser, which means that it came standard with three locking differentials: Rear, Center and Front as standard equipment.
+It remained in production from 1990 to 1997.
 The model is regarded by many as one of the most powerful and capable Land Cruisers of all time.
 The company was constantly working on adding new features and improving off-road capabilities resulting in the near-perfect 1995 version.

 Engine specs, modifications